Mateusz-Dera/ROCm-AI-Installer/README.md

 > [!Note]
 > Ubuntu 24.04.2 LTS is recommended.
 Version 7.x is not tested on older systems.

+> [!Important]
+> All interfaces and models are tested on a card with 24GB VRAM.<br>
+> Some interfaces or models may not work on cards with less VRAM.

 ### Test platform:
 |Name|Info|
 |:---|:---|